 Yuki Ono has finally made his solo debut under Lantis.
-Titled “Party Man” and with a overall concept that leaves a lot open for criticism, lets see if Ono‘s first solo effort turned out to be a great stepping stone for more releases or if something else completely different comes from it.
-More details under the cuff.
+Titled “Party Man” and with an overall concept that leaves a lot open for criticism, let’s see if Ono‘s first solo effort turned out to be a great stepping stone for more releases or if something else completely different comes from it.

 Mini-album: Party Man Label: Lantis Release date: 22/06/15 Genre: J-Pop

 1.Party Night 2.あの娘とツイスト 3.BLACK or WHITE 4.もぎたてISLAND 5.グッドバイ 6.カーテンコールのその後で

 Kicking off in a traditional way, “Party Night” almost tricks us into thinking that we might be in for a traditional ride with this track.
 But the presence of the shamisen and that enka instrumental is only the tip of the ice in this track.
 Quickly this track goes towards a mix of jazz, Latin, enka, and disco with Ono on the helm rapping the verses.
 While it might sound like a weird track on a first listen – it truly is, be ready for it -, interestingly enough this “overcrowded mess of a dance-pop track” features more music genres on it than any normal 10-track album or 4-track single, and has some entertainment value.
 The chorus will certainly grab your attention – and it might be the best part of the whole track, besides the interesting jazz bridge.